MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/hybridApp.md

  ## Set up and install Xamarin on iOS

-For more detailed steps on installing Xamarin on iOS refer [Xamarin.iOS Installation](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/)
+For more detailed steps on installing Xamarin on iOS, referto [Xamarin.iOS installation](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/).

   1. Download and install Xcode from <https://developer.apple.com/xcode/>.
-Add your Apple ID using the instructions described in [Adding Your Account to Xcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/AddingYourAccounttoXcode/AddingYourAccounttoXcode.html#//apple_ref/doc/uid/TP40013839-CH40-SW1) (apple.com).
+Add your Apple ID using the instructions described in [Adding your account to Xcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/AddingYourAccounttoXcode/AddingYourAccounttoXcode.html#//apple_ref/doc/uid/TP40013839-CH40-SW1) (apple.com).

-  2. Download and install Xamarin by following the instructions in [Installing and Configuring Xamarin.iOS](http://developer.xamarin.com/guides/ios/getting_started/installation/mac/) (xamarin.com).
+  2. Download and install Xamarin by following the instructions in [Installing and configuring Xamarin.iOS](http://developer.xamarin.com/guides/ios/getting_started/installation/mac/) (xamarin.com).

   3. When you have completed installing Xamarin on both the Windows and Mac computers, follow the instructions in [Connecting to the Mac](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/xamarin-mac-agent/) (xamarin.com).
 After you do this, you can work with iOS and Mac from Visual Studio on the Windows computer.